jlord/git-it/README.md

 :wave: Hi!
-I've been working on a desktop version of Git-it over here: [github.com/jlord/git-it-electron](http://www.github.com/jlord/git-it-electron).
-Maybe give it a try.
+I've been working on a desktop version of Git-it—same challenges, same result, just as its own app rather than something that runs in your terminal.
+You could give it a try if you'd like, download the one for your operating system here: [github.com/jlord/git-it-electron/releases](http://www.github.com/jlord/git-it-electron/releases).
 Eventually it will replace this terminal based version of Git-it :pizza:

 # Git-it